pradhanshrijal/pradhanshrijal.github.io/_posts/2024-02-02-easy-guide-to-installing-docker.md

     <figcaption>NVIDIA Container Toolkit (<a href="https://blog.roboflow.com/use-the-gpu-in-docker/">Citation</a>)</figcaption>
 </figure>

 Once these installations are completed, we can start with docker containers.
-Everything else required for the project can be installed within the containers.
+With the acception of sensor and ROS drivers; everything else required for the project can be installed within the containers.

 ## Short Introduction to Docker (Bonus)